 Modern SlaveryWhat is Modern Slavery?

-Enforced labour (child or adult) can occur in any organisation and its supply chain often driven by the constant pressure to drive down costs and may have a criminal element where human trafficking is involved.
+Enforced labour (child or adult) can occur in any organisation and its supply chain.
+It is often driven by the constant pressure by companies to drive down costs.
+There is likely to be an organised criminal element especially where human trafficking and the management of enforced labour is involved.

 Although human trafficking often involves an international cross-border element, it is also possible to be a victim of modern slavery within your own country.
-At the heart of this crime is the traffickers’ aim to exploit and enslave their victims.
+At the heart of this crime is the traffickers’ aim to exploit, enslave their victims and make massive profits, often to fund other illegal activities such as drugs, weapons, prostitution and similar.

 “40 million people around the world were victims of modern slavery in 2016 – of which about 152 million children, aged between 5 and 17, were subject to child labour.”
 International Labour Organisation